-New Relic is the only SaaS Java application monitoring tool that monitors the entire app.
+New Relic APM is the only SaaS application monitoring tool that monitors the entire Java app.
 With a single product and a single UI, New Relic lets you see the whole stack, front and back, in a real-time performance dashboard you can access anytime, anywhere.

 Support for Every Major Framework and Platform

 We support all the big frameworks and app servers including: